johannesdeselaers/CarND-Advanced-Lane-Lines/README.md

 My final version (see section `3.3.
 Final Thresholding Pipeline` in the notebook) combines several approches
 - The top part of the image lower than some `vertical_limit` (containing mostly sky and horizon) is ignored.
-- Sobel x/y gradients are thresholded (on the u- and v- channels from the yuv color space and the s channel from the hls color space)
+- Sobel x/y gradients are thresholded (on the u- and v- channels from the yuv color space and the s channel from the hls color space).
-- Yellow markings are extracted from the hsv colorspace
+- Yellow pixels are extracted from the hsv colorspace.
-- A percentile of the pixels in the image (those with the highest intensity) are extracted (to obtain white markings)
+- A percentile of the pixels in the image (those with the highest intensity) are extracted (to obtain white markings).

 Here's an example of my output for this step.